victoriyaforsythe/PyRayHF/CONTRIBUTING.md

 ============

 Bug reports, feature suggestions, and other contributions are greatly appreciated!
-PyRAY is a community-driven project and welcomes both feedback and contributions.
+PyRayHF is a community-driven project and welcomes both feedback and contributions.

 Short version